By Andrew Osmond.

 Following Kill la Kill, Imaishi had several director credits on smaller, gag-filled toons for Trigger.
 One of them, “Oval x Over” can be found on Anime Limited’s Pigtails collection.
 Meanwhile Trigger has produced an impressive range of other anime, some helped along by Imaishi, but mainly the work of younger directors.
 When I asked if Trigger had an underlying “style,” Wakabayashi played down the idea.
 “We don’t really think of genre or style as such.
 We just want to do what the directors or staffers want to make, what they find funny or interesting or exciting.
 As a result, there might be ‘our’ style, but it’s not something we’re actually aware of.”

 Yoh Yoshinori, who helped design mecha on Gurren Lagann, created the delightful Little Witch Academia.
 In his words, it was an experiment to “make something as interesting as Gurren Lagann and Kill la Kill without the extreme elements.”
 The result was family-friendly and hilarious; two original films were followed by a 25-part TV series, which can be found on Netflix.
 Imaishi himself storyboarded the eighth series episode, set in a zany dream world.
-Yoshinori is now directing the upcoming Trigger series BNA: Brand New Animal (trailer), which will apparently come to Netflix too.
+Yoshinori is now directing the (at time of writing) upcoming Trigger series BNA: Brand New Animal (trailer), which will apparently come to Netflix too.